 As a result, the Animal Defence Trust has been able, with largely the old Society's assets, to carry out the old Society's longstanding solely animal welfare charitable purpose.

-The Trustees meet annually in July to consider applications from registered charities for capital projects for animal welfare or animal protection projects or for running costs in circumstances where finances are restricted (see Terms & Conditions).
+The Trustees meet annually to consider applications from registered charities for capital projects for animal welfare or animal protection projects or for running costs in circumstances where finances are restricted (see Terms & Conditions).

 Trustees and Officers